thomasclarke1969/documentation/android/integration/installation-and-setup.md

 #### Option 2: JAR (downloaded to local `libs` directory)

-1. Download the latest Layer SDK JAR file from [Github](https://github.com/layerhq/releases-android/tree/master/releases/com/layer/sdk/layer-sdk)
+1. Download the latest Layer SDK JAR file from [GitHub](https://github.com/layerhq/releases-android/tree/master/releases/com/layer/sdk/layer-sdk)
 2. Drag the JAR file into the /libs directory of your Android Studio application
-3. Navigate to the JAR file in Android Studio navigatior, right click and select "Add As A Library..."
+3. Navigate to the JAR file in Android Studio navigator, right click and select "Add As A Library..."
 4. Navigate to your `build.gradle` file and ensure that you include the following:

 ```groovy